matsindect/audio-assistant/README.md

 - clone the repository
 - open project on the terminal, chnage directory to the frontend folder and run npm install, when all packages are istalled run npm start
 - chande directory to backend folder un npm install, when all packages, create .env file and add port = 8082 and OPENAI_API_KEY are istalled run npm start
 - go to localhost:3000 on your browser and start using.
+- upload file from the backend using postman POST - http://localhost:8080/api/v1/document
+- start asking questions as shown in the demo below

 # Video Demo